dmgilmanov/sros-automation/README.md

-# nuage-sros-provisioning
+# SROS-provisioning

-Simple tool that allows to generate, upload and apply configuration files on Nuage SR-OS based nodes.
+Script allows you to generate, upload and apply configuration files for SR-OS based routes.

-Script developed for Python3